Spiral Sweet Potato Tart with Whipped Maple Ricotta

 - Spread the whipped maple ricotta along the bottom of the tart.

-- Bake at 350 °F for 45 to 50 minutes, until sweet potato are soft.
-Cool in tart pan for 10 minutes, then slice and serve.
+- Bake at 350 °F for 45 to 50 minutes, until sweet potatoes are soft.
+Cool in the tart pan for 10 minutes, then slice and serve.

 Notes